acgtyrant/dotfiles/README.md

 ## Git

 I use tig as the pager for git, and set some aliases.

+I use meld as the differ for git.

 No `.gitignore`, I advise that set `.gitgnore` for every program by yourself, just pull `github/gitignore` immediately.

 By the way, I write some scripts to reinstall Arch Linux quickly, but they are not practical as so far.